cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/genetic-inheritance.md

 ## Mendel's 2nd Law of Independent Assortment

-Either member of a pair of alleles has an equal chance of entering a gamete with either member pf any other pair of factors
+Either member of a pair of alleles has an equal chance of entering a gamete with either member of any other pair of factors

 ![Mendel's 2nd Law of Independent Assortment](genetic-inheritance/mendel-law-2.png)